 [6.
 Deleted by No. 34 of 1999 s.
 53(b).]

-7. Amount of compensation in case of total or partial incapacity
+7. Total or partial incapacity

 (1) Subject to section 56 and subclause (3) when total incapacity for work results from the injury a weekly payment during the incapacity equal to the weekly earnings of the worker calculated and varied in accordance with this Schedule.